connorfrench45/kickstarter-analysis/README.md

-# Kickstarter Analysis for Finding Successful Theater Kickstarter Strategies
+# Kickstarter Analysis for Finding Successful Theater Campaign Strategies
 A spreadsheet examining how to maximize Kickstarter success specifically centered on Theater campaigns

 ## Results